Developer-Students-Club-MAIT/minimilist-weatherapp/README.md

 ### How to run this locally and develop in local environment
 #### Make sure you have git installed in your computer

-First, star this repository by clicking on star icon on upper right corner Second, clone this repository locally
+<p>First, star this repository by clicking on star icon on upper right corner</p>
+<p>Second, clone this repository locally</p>
-Third, choose an issue or create your own issue and wait for maintainers or owner to assign you Fourth, Make a branch and start coding!!
+<p>Third, choose an issue or create your own issue and wait for maintainers or owner to assign you</p>
+<p>Fourth, Make a branch and start coding!!</p>